Solomon Schechter: Religious and cultural beliefs

-Schechter emphasized the centrality of Jewish law (Halakha) in Jewish life in a speech in his inaugural address as President of the JTSA in 1902:
+Schechter emphasized the centrality of Jewish law (Halakha) in Jewish life in his inaugural address as president of JTS in 1902:

-"Judaism is not a religion which does not oppose itself to anything in particular.
-Judaism is opposed to any number of things and says distinctly "thou shalt not."
-It permeates the whole of your life.
-It demands control over all of your actions, and interferes even with your menu.
-It sanctifies the seasons, and regulates your history, both in the past and in the future.
-Above all, it teaches that disobedience is the strength of sin.
-It insists upon the observance of both the spirit and of the letter; spirit without letter belongs to the species known to the mystics as "nude souls" (nishmatim artilain), wandering about in the universe without balance and without consistency...In a word, Judaism is absolutely incompatible with the abandonment of the Torah."

 Schechter, on the other hand, believed in what he termed "Catholic Israel."
-The basic idea being that Jewish law, Halacha, is formed and evolves based on the behavior of the people.
-This concept of modifying the law based on national consensus is an untraditional viewpoint.
+The basic idea being that Halakha is formed and evolves based on the behavior of the Jewish people.
+The concept of modifying the law based on national consensus is an untraditional viewpoint.

 Schechter was an early advocate of Zionism.
 He was the chairman of the committee that edited the Jewish Publication Society of America Version of the Hebrew Bible.

 Legacy

 Schechter's name is synonymous with the findings of the Cairo Geniza.
 He placed the JTSA on an institutional footing strong enough to endure for over a century.
 He became identified as the foremost personality of Conservative Judaism and is regarded as its founder.
 A network of Conservative Jewish day schools is named in his honor, as well as a summer camp in Olympia, Washington.
 There are several dozen Solomon Schechter Day Schools across the United States and Canada.

+His daughter Ruth was married to the South African Jewish politician Morris Alexander from 1907 to 1935.